 Cashews, raw, 1 ounce (about 18 medium, whole cashews)

 |Vitamin E||0.3 mg|

 |Vitamin K||9.5 mcg|

 Although cashews are one of the lowest-fiber, highest carbohydrate nuts, they’re packed with vitamins, minerals, and antioxidants.

 These include vitamins E, K, and B-6, along with minerals like copper, phosphorus, zinc, magnesium, iron, and selenium, all of which are so important for a variety of bodily functions that we can’t go without them.

-In one study, cashews reduced blood pressure and raised “good” cholesterol levels.
+In , cashews reduced blood pressure and raised “good” cholesterol levels.